 An educated client can be the best kind of client, so don’t miss our next post in this two-part series that details implications and recommendations for financial advisors in light of the lackluster quiz results.

-If you’re interested in learning more about the results that came from this exercise in retirement income planning, check out the video "Findings from the RICP® Retirement Income Literacy Survey".
+If you’re interested in learning all the results and findings that came from this exercise in retirement income planning, check out “America Fails Retirement Literacy Quiz.”